 - Speaking of Tlön, the work of counter-factual history enthusiasts has been of tremendous interest and influence to me over the years.
 For example, the group project of Ill Bethisad shows the kind of thoroughness and imagination that I seek to emulate in my own worldbuilding.

 - Depth psychology.
 I started reading Carl Jung a few years ago, working my way through the heavy black tomes of his collected works as time allowed.
 One of my regrets in life is not appropriating the entire set from the discard shelves of the university library where I used to work: those volumes are hard to find!
 But it's nice to re-read Memories, Dreams, Reflections from time to time too.
-(That was an affiliate link.
-But I don't care how you get the book, I only recommend strongly that you read it.)

 - Sacred geometry.
 The ruling icon of my core societies is a set of variations on the circle quartered by the cross, sometimes referred to in American Indian traditions as a Sacred Hoop or Medicine Wheel.
 So strong is its influence in the dominant religion and culture of the region that there hasn't been much attention paid to five-pointed stars/pentagrams, Metatron cubes or other such things.
 But one of the other major world religions does use five-pointed stars as symbols.